 March, April and May – Canceled trip to Greece and local experiences

 The spring months were spent at home in Stockholm, with short trips to nearby castles and nature reserves.
 Vaxholm, Steningehöjden, Rosersberg, Keyviken and Sigtuna were just some of the places we went to on the weekends.
 Then there was a lot of walking Sodermalm.
 It is so easy to become homesick and forget all the nice things that are actually in the local area.
 Söder is just so bad.

-The driving holiday in the Peloponnese in Greece in April obviously came to nothing and we spent several hours of blood, sweat and tears in phone queues to get money back from the bookings we had.
+the road trip on the Peloponnese in Greece in April obviously came to nothing and we spent several hours of blood, sweat and tears in phone queues to get refunds from the bookings we had.
 But it worked and we managed to get almost all the money back.

 June – Travel within 1-2 hours from Stockholm

 Summer came and we had to travel with caution within 1-2 hours from our hometown.
 We made short trips to places where we could stay outdoors - mainly in nature reserves and parks.
 We hiked in Björnö nature reserve, enjoyed a walk in Grönsöö castle park and hung out on the balcony.

 When I turned one, we managed to get a table at Sushi Sho, one of Stockholm's one-star Michelin restaurants.
 It is usually fully booked well in advance, but this year it was possible to get a table at short notice.
 How was it?
 Really damn good!
 It's on occasions like this that you really, really miss going out to eat at good restaurants.